February 18th, 2010 | Tags: , ,

 ExePath=c:\php\php-cgi.exe

 The Types is the extensions it’s listening to and the corresponding configuration it will use.
 So here a “php” extention will use the [PHP] configuration.
-The [PHP] configuration has the path to the PHP CGI executable.
-This is how FastCGI knows where to talk to PHP.
+The [PHP] configuration has the path to PHP’s CGI executable.
+This is how FastCGI knows where to find PHP.
 Modify the path to where PHP is located on your server.

 There are more options you can add, but this should get you going.